hypo69/hypo/pytest/gemini/src/fast_api/header.md

 6. **Exception Handling:** The tests now correctly handle `FileNotFoundError` and `json.JSONDecodeError` during file reading.

-7. **Edge Cases:** The tests now consider the case where the marker files are in a parent directory, demonstrating a broader range of project structure handling.
+7. **Edge Cases:** The tests now consider the case where the marker files are in a parent directory, demonStarting a broader range of project structure handling.

 8. **Correct `__root__` Assignment:** The test ensures that `__root__` is correctly assigned if a marker file is found.